serokell/blog-posts/typescript-for-haskellers/article.md

 f(collectionSet, 2, 2); // Set(1) { 2 }
 ```

-Of course this is a tiny set of what you can do with kinds.
+Of course, this is a tiny set of what you can do with kinds.
-Most of all this part is inspired by [fp-ts](https://gcanti.github.io/fp-ts/) library and [Yuriy Bogomolov](https://ybogomolov.me/) blog.
+Most of this part is inspired by [`fp-ts`](https://gcanti.github.io/fp-ts/) library and [Yuriy Bogomolov's](https://ybogomolov.me/) blog.
-Fp-ts contains tone of things which you may know from Haskell and in blog you can find great explanations of it.
+`fp-ts` contains ton of things which you may know from Haskell, and in the blog you can find great explanations of the library.
 Also, there are a lot of libraries based on fp-ts: [io-ts](https://github.com/gcanti/io-ts), [parser-ts](https://github.com/gcanti/parser-ts), [monocle-ts](https://github.com/gcanti/monocle-ts), [remote-data-ts](https://github.com/devex-web-frontend/remote-data-ts), etc.

 ### Peano numbers

-Moving deeper we can think about type level programming and more concretely about computational on types.
+Moving deeper, we can think about type-level programming and, more concretely, about computational on types.
 The basic primitive which may help us in this problem is Peano numbers.
-Lets how it may look in TypeScript.
+Lets see how it may look in TypeScript.

 ```typescript
 type Zero = "zero";